mmgawlowski/Hello-World/README.md

 # Hello-World
-My first attempts with Python :)
+My first attempts of automation using Python and Selenium WebDriver :)